Brussels Airlines cabin crew threaten to strike over Christmas

 February 22, 2023

 Alauda Aeronautics has unveiled its latest iteration of the Airspeeder.
 This Mk4 version is the first to be designed for manned operation, with previous Airspeeders being remote-controlled.
 A racing series is scheduled for 2024, but Alauda is still looking for support from OEMs and racing teams.
-This content has been archived.
-Log in or Subscribe […]
+The Airspeeder was first announced in 2019 with a […]

 Boeing delivers very last Jumbo jet 747